joecity/jekyll-now/_posts/2015-01-27-product-owner-backlog.md

 ### Fix it!

 A backlog should always be at least a sprint of work ahead, so it should be very clear early on that this problem is developing.
-Approach the product owner with a view to help; encourage them to collaborate firstly with the most knowledgeable experts in the company, as they should be more easily available.
+Approach the product owner with a view to help; encourage them to collaborate firstly with the key stakeholders and experts in the company, as they should be more easily available.

-The path ahead for the product owner can really range; for example whether whether it is a brand new product that needs market analysis, or an existing product that needs improvement, whether there are many stakeholders and customers or whether there are few.
+The path ahead for the product owner can really range; for example whether it is a brand new product that needs market validation, or an existing product that needs improvement, whether there are many stakeholders and customers or whether there are few.
 Gathering the right data from stakeholders and the market, whether it is to measure what you have done or to decide on what is valuable for the future, is no easy feat.
 A great resource to help here is the Lean Startup, particularly where it talks about Actionable Metrics.

 Once a vision or goal is determined, translating that into features and user stories is the next hurdle.
 A great resource that specialises with this is <a href="http://impactmapping.org" target="_blank">Impact Mapping</a>.
 Other requirements gathering techniques such as wireframing and story boarding can help flesh the stories out.

 The product owner may need some support here.
 While they should be driving the process, as agile coaches and scrum masters can certainly provide some support here with training and facilitation.

 Educate the business on the teams agile process.
 Run some open workshops to teach them how the team is working, and importantly the correct channel on how to propose features that they think will be valuable.
-Encourage them to observe the daily stand up, and to come to product demo's.
+Encourage them to observe the daily stand up, and to come to product demo's to help bridge the gap.

 Remind the product owner that through all of this, their story selection doesn't have to be the perfect high value, small sized stories right off the bat.
-Even at the most supposedly informed time, there will always be an element of uncertainty.
+Even at the most informed of times, there will always be an element of uncertainty.
 That is the beauty of empiricism; we pick the stories that we think are the best ones at the time, then inspect, adapt and improve.

 In time, as the product develops and people actually see it start to form, the idea's and stories should start flooding in, leading to another potential problem.